TimAnthonyAlexander/loom/README.md

 ```

 * Loom detects the workspace, indexes your files, launches the TUI and greets you with the **system prompt** describing the project.
+* On first run, Loom also generates an **AI-written project summary** which is cached (per repo) and shown at the top of every Chat view.
 * Ask questions (`"Explain task execution flow"`), request edits, or type `/help` for commands.

 ### Minimal CLI usage